-The following information does not normally apply to students in the UK on a Tier 4 visa or other type of visa, or ERASMUS students or students going to study abroad for a year.
-It applies if you are undertaking a placement year in 17/18 and are eligible for Student Finance England funding.
+The following information does not normally apply to ERASMUS students or students going to study abroad for a year.
+It applies if you are undertaking a work placement year in 2020/21 and are eligible for Student Finance England funding.

-In most cases, you will be entitled to receive a reduced rate of Maintenance Loan and Tuition Fee Loan for a placement year.
+In most cases, students are only entitled to receive a reduced rate Maintenance Loan and Tuition Fee Loan of up to £1,850 for a placement year.
 This is regardless of whether the placement is paid or unpaid.
 Exceptions to this are listed below.

 The Maintenance Loan